patooworld/vsixvhax/Code-Generation.md

-There are a lot of plans and ideas for Code Generation, but as it stands, there is only one [Code Action](/vshaxe/vshaxe/wiki/Code-Actions) is available for Code Generation:
+There are a lot of plans and ideas for Code Generation, but as it stands, there are only a couple [Code Action](/vshaxe/vshaxe/wiki/Code-Actions) available for Code Generation:

 ### Generate anonymous function